ntk148v/lets-go/README.md

 * While our goroutines were running concurrently, they were not running in parallel!
 (Once more time, make sure you know that Concurrency is not Parralel!)
 * With `runtime.GOMAXPROCS(n)` or set an environment variable `GOMAXPROCS` you can set the number of goroutines that can run in parallel.
-    * GOMAXPROCS sets the maximum number of CPUs that can be executing simultaneously and returns the previous setting.
+    * GOMAXPROCS sets the maximum number of CPUs that can be executing simultaneously & returns the previous setting.
 If n < 1, it does not change the current setting.
 This call will go away when the scheduler improves.>

-* From version 1.5 and above, `GOMAXPROCS` defaults to the number of CPU cores.
+* From version 1.5 & above, `GOMAXPROCS` defaults to the number of CPU cores.

 ### 7.2.
 More on channels